-This year’s COP climate change summit will look at climate change through the lens of four key goals, each pivotal in agreeing a co-ordinated and consistent agenda to fight this global emergency:
+This year’s COP climate change summit looked at climate change through the lens of four key goals, each pivotal in agreeing a co-ordinated and consistent agenda to fight this global emergency:

 1. Secure global net zero by mid-century and keep 1.5 degrees within reach

 With a step change in commitments to emissions reduction

 2. Adapt to protect communities and natural habitats

 Getting money where it needs to be for climate action